yogyogi/ASP.NET-Core-CMS/README.md

 You can ignore step 6 completely and just run the `data.sql` file (provided in this repository) in your SQL Server Management Studio on the CMS database (not on Identiy Database).
 This script file will add all your DEMO data.

+## In the End

+You will love the 'Sree RAM' CMS made in ASP.NET Core framework.
+Star this Repository to show your support.

+Please use the GitHub issue tracker to ask questions.